Travels with V

 But as time went on the Inquisition that Xavier brought to India hit everyone, Hindu, Buddhist and Muslim alike.
 Tens of thousands ended up in the administrations torture chambers.
 What the Portuguese and their “saint” Xavier did is just as brutal as what IS did in Syria in our time.

 But in Old Goa there’s no place for the telling of these atrocities, we can’t find a trace of criticism or afterthought.
 There’s only Christian worshipping in its most naïve and vulgar form.
-Maybe it’s because of the fatalistic mentality of Hinduism that is so prevailing in India.
+Maybe that’s due to the fatalistic mentality of Hinduism so prevailing in India.
 But once again we see what cruelties colonialism leads to.

-The next day we decide to explore another beach, called Agona Beach, a few kilometers north of Palolem.
-It’s a lot different from Palolem, this one is straight, not an arc.
-There’s no palm trees leaning out over the sand here, it’s something that looks like pines.
+Our last day in Goa we decide to explore another beach, called Agona Beach, a few kilometers north of Palolem.
+This one is quite different, it’s straight, not an arc.
+There are no palm trees leaning out over the sand here, instead it’s something that looks like pines.
 Restaurants and resorts lie with some space between them and there’s a peaceful and quiet atmosphere.
 Much more relaxing than in the crowded Palolem.

 On our last night in Palolem we walk down to the beach in the sunset.
 We go to a beach bar and order two mojitos.
 The sun disappears behind a blue haze and the beach is teaming with life.
 Tables and chairs are set in the sand and lights are lit.
 It’s beautiful and also a bit sad because we’re about to leave this paradise.